yhyakuna/katacoda-scenarios/vault-identity/getting-started.md

-[Vault docker container](https://hub.docker.com/r/_/vault/) is running in development mode.
+This tutorial uses [Vault docker container](https://hub.docker.com/_/vault/) which is running Vault in development mode.

 ## Login to Vault